Phalcode/gamevault-docs/docs/troubleshooting.md

 - Refer to [this](./client-docs/how-to-use.md#modifying-games) for instructions on how to remap your games.

-### Server fails to save images / create SQLITE Database / index games / throws a Permissions Denied / No Permission / EACCES error
+### Server fails to save media / create SQLITE Database / index games / throws a Permissions Denied / No Permission / EACCES error

 This is most probably a permissions issue due to the fact that gamevault runs as a non-root user (1000:1000) by default for security purposes.